The city may install a kinder, gentler incinerator along the Newtown Creek — but Greenpoint residents say they’re the ones who would get burned.

 And the city is also considering locating the facility at the Phelps Dodge plot, just across from Greenpoint in Queens.
 Both plots of land are currently considered state Superfund sites, and are being eyed by federal environmental investigators for polluting Newtown Creek.

-Instead of constructing the trash-to-power plant, Heimbinder argues the city should build marine transfer stations, which would remove garbage via the city’s waterways, or expand anaerobic gas facilities.
+Instead of constructing the trash-to-power plant, Heimbinder argues the city should build marine transfer stations, which would remove garbage via the city’s waterways, or expand anaerobic gas facilities such as the pilot factory at the Newtown Creek sewage plant.

 “This is not a clean technology, it is not better for the environment, and it is not cost-effective,” said Heimbinder.
 “This is mind-boggling!”